Palestine–European Union relations

-Relations between the European Union and the Palestine Liberation Organisation (PLO) were established in 1975 as part of the Euro-Arab Dialogue.
+Relations between the European Union (EU) and the Palestine Liberation Organisation (PLO) were established in 1975 as part of the Euro-Arab Dialogue.
 The EU is a member of the Quartet and is the single largest donor of foreign aid to the Palestinian Authority.

-Nine out of twenty-seven EU member states recognize Palestine.
+Fifteen out of twenty-seven EU member states recognise the State of Palestine, or 55% of EU member states.
 In 2014, Sweden became the first country to recognise Palestine while being an EU member state.
-Malta and Cyprus had recognized Palestine prior to joining the EU, as did a number of Central European member states when they were allied with the Soviet Union.
+Cyprus had recognised Palestine prior to joining the EU, as did a number of Central European member states when they were allied with the Soviet Union in the Eastern Bloc.
 However, some of these states, particularly the Czech Republic and Hungary, have emerged as Israel's closest allies in Europe.
+On 28 May 2024, Norway, Ireland and Spain recognised the State of Palestine, the latter two being EU member states.
+On 4 June 2024, Slovenia recognised Palestine in an overwhelming vote, reflecting a common historical aspiration.
+On 21 September 2025, Portugal recognised Palestine through an announcement by Foreign Minister Paulo Rangel.
+France, Luxembourg and Malta recognised the State of Palestine during the eightieth session of the United Nations General Assembly on 22 September 2025, while Belgium has announced that they will recognize provided certain conditions are met.

 Representation

 The EU maintains a representative office in Ramallah, accredited to the PNA.
 The PLO's general delegation in Brussels, accredited to the EU, was first established as an information and liaison bureau in September 1976.
 Other representations are maintained in almost every European capital, many of which have been accorded full diplomatic status.
 The EU's special envoy to the Middle East Peace Process is Sven Koopmans.

-In western Europe, Spain was the first country granting diplomatic status to a PLO representative, followed later by Portugal, Austria, France, Italy and Greece.
+In Western Europe, Spain was the first country granting diplomatic status to a PLO representative, followed later by Portugal, Austria, France, Italy and Greece.

 Position on Israeli issues

 The EU has insisted that it will not recognise any changes to the 1967 borders other than those agreed between the parties.
 Israel's settlement program has therefore led to some tensions, and EU states consider these settlements illegal under international law.

 In 2008, during the French presidency of the Council, the European Union strived to increase cooperation with the US on Middle-Eastern issues, inter alia with a view to coordinating common pressures on Israel.

 The EU has also been highly critical of Israeli military actions in the Palestinian territories and Lebanon, often referring to them as "disproportionate" and "excessive force" and calling for an immediate cease-fire.
-During Operation Defensive Shield, the European Parliament passed a non-binding resolution calling for economic sanctions on Israel and an arms embargo on both parties.
-Following the Gaza War, the European Parliament endorsed the Goldstone Report.
+During Operation Defensive Shield in 2002, the European Parliament passed a non-binding resolution calling for economic sanctions on Israel and an arms embargo on both parties.
+Following the Gaza War of 2008-2009, the European Parliament endorsed the Goldstone Report.
 The EU has also been critical of Israel's Gaza blockade, referring to it as "collective punishment".